-- 1. Complaints from families: If a family disagrees with an action or inaction of THA or owner. - A family's complaint will be referred to the Housing Coordinator assigned to the family's case.
-However, if the complaint is directed at the Housing Coordinator assigned to the family's case, the complaint will be referred to the Housing Coordinators immediate supervisor. - 2.
-Complaints from Owners: If an owner disagrees with an action or inaction of THA or a family. - An owner's complaint relating to a specific family will be referred to the Housing Coordinator assigned to the family's case.
-However, if the complaint is directed at the Housing Coordinator assigned to the family's case, the complaint will be referred to the Housing Coordinators immediate supervisor. - 3.
-Complaints from staff: If a staff person reports an owner or family either violating or not complying with program rules.

-Any staff member who detects an owner or family either violating or not complying with program rules will be responsible for gathering as much information as possible to support their conclusion.
-The Housing Coordinator and their immediate supervisor will make a determination, based on the information gathered, as to a family's eligibility for continued assistance under the programs.
-The Vice President of Rental Assistance or Senior Manager Rental Assistance will determine an owner's eligibility for continued participation in the programs.

-4. Complaints from the general public: Complaints or referrals from persons in the community in regard to THA, a family or an owner.
+- Complaints from families: If a family disagrees with an action or inaction of THA or owner. - A family's complaint will be referred to the THA representative assigned to the family's case.
+However, if the complaint is directed at the THA representative assigned to the family's case, the complaint will be referred to the THA representative's immediate supervisor. - Complaints from Owners: If an owner disagrees with an action or inaction of THA or a family. - An owner's complaint relating to a specific family will be referred to the THA representative assigned to the family's case.
+However, if the complaint is directed at a specific THA representative assigned to the family's case, the complaint will be referred to the THA representatives' immediate supervisor. - Complaints from staff: If a staff person reports an owner or family either violating or not complying with program rules. - Any staff member who detects an owner or family either violating or not complying with program rules will be responsible for gathering as much information as possible to support their conclusion.
+The THA Representative and their immediate supervisor will make a determination, based on the information gathered, as to a family's eligibility for continued assistance under the programs.
+The Vice President of Rental Assistance or Senior Manager Rental Assistance will determine an owner's eligibility for continued participation in the programs. - Complaints from the general public: Complaints or referrals from persons in the community in regard to THA, a family or an owner.

-Complaints from the general public will be referred to the Vice President of Rental Assistance or Senior Manager Rental Assistance.
+• Complaints from the general public will be referred to the Vice President of Rental Assistance or Senior Manager Rental Assistance.